 Donald Trump

 Grisham, who served as the White House press secretary from July 2019 to April 2020 but has since become more critical of the former president, responded to the press conference on Thursday: Trump’s self-announced press conference today at 2 pm: He’s panicking.
-I’ve seen this play many times,” Grisham wrote in a post to X, the social media platform formerly known as Twitter.
+I’ve seen this play many times.”
+Grisham wrote in a post to X, the social media platform formerly known as Twitter.

-She continued, “He thinks his team is failing him & no one can speak better/’save’ his campaign/defend him but him.
+She continued, “He thinks his team is failing him, & no one can speak better/’save’ his campaign/defend him but him.
 He hates the coverage Harris is getting & thinks only he can fix it.
 Trump has faced some scrutiny for not holding more public events as Harris and Walz tour key swing states this week.
 While they are set to visit each battleground, Trump has one rally planned for this week in Bozeman, Montana, Friday evening.

 On Wednesday, prior to Harris’ rally in Eau Claire, Wisconsin, Trump’s running mate Ohio Senator JD Vance criticized Harris for not doing press conferences, telling reporters on the airport tarmac that he would “come by” because he “thought you guys might get lonely, because the vice president doesn’t answer questions from reporters.”

-“I hope that she changes her mind because it’d be good for the American people, and I think it’d be good for you all, if she actually ran a real campaign instead of one from her basement with teleprompters,” he said.
+“I hope that she changes her mind because it’d be good for the American people, and I think it’d be good for you all if she actually ran a real campaign instead of one from her basement with teleprompters,” he said.
 Still, Harris has her poll numbers climb in the weeks since President Joe Biden withdrew from the presidential race.

 Donald Trump

 For instance, a Marist College poll, conducted among 1,513 registered voters from August 1 to August 4, found Harris with a 3-point lead over Trump (51 percent to 48 percent).
-A Marist College poll from July 22, conducted among 1,117 registered voters found Trump leading by one point (46 percent to 45 percent).
+A Marist College poll from July 22, conducted among 1,117 registered voters, found Trump leading by one point (46 percent to 45 percent).

-Donald Trump Panicking
+Donald Trump is panicking

 US Republican presidential candidate Donald Trump and Democratic opponent Kamala Harris will debate on Sept.
-10 on ABC, setting up the first face-to-face match-up between the rivals in what polls show is a close race.
+10 on ABC, setting up the first face-to-face matchup between the rivals in what polls show is a close race.
 Harris said in a post on X that she was looking forward to the Sept.
 10 debate after Trump “finally committed.
 “I hear that Donald Trump has finally committed to debating me on September 10.

 Kamala Harris (@KamalaHarris) August 8, 2024